MEHRDADsmj/LoanBroker/README.md

 ### Testing the API

 You can use tools like [Postman](https://www.postman.com/) to test the API.
+The collection for this application is available in the Releases.

 ## Contributing